OpenNebula/docs/source/operation/vm_management/vcenter_specifics.rst

   $ onetemplate instantiate <tid> --persistent

 Whenever the VM life-cycle ends, OpenNebula will instruct vCenter to create a new vCenter VM Template out of the VM, with the settings of the VM including any new disks or network interfaces added through OpenNebula.
-Any new disk added to the VM will be saved as part of the template, and when a new VM is spawnm from this new VM Template the disk will be cloned by OpenNebula (ie, it will no longer be persistent).
+Any new disk added to the VM will be saved as part of the template, and when a new VM is spawned from this new VM Template the disk will be cloned by OpenNebula (ie, it will no longer be persistent).

 A new OpenNebula VM Template will also be created pointing to this new VM Template, so it can be instantiated through OpenNebula.
+This new OpenNebula VM Template will be pointing to the original template until the VM is shutdown, at which point it will be converted to a vCenter VM Template and the OpenNebual VM Template updated to point to this new vCentre VM Template.

 This functionality is very useful to create new VM Templates from a original VM Template, changing the VM configuration and/or installing new software, to create a complete VM Template catalog.